 The root of the hierarchy of entities is formed by the Resource class.
 This class is introduced as a convenience to hold on to information common to all its sub classes.
-Its name is obviously inspired by the Registry's Resource [13] and it also holds on to curation information.
+Its name is obviously inspired by the Registry's Resource [12] and it also holds on to curation information.
 It "is not a" Registry Resource though in the strict OO modelling sense.
 For example it does not inherit all features of that class.
 But this is mainly because, as mentioned above, most SimDM Resources will not qualify as Registry Resources.

-4.3 Physics, models and algorithms
+3.3 Physics, models and algorithms

-An important characteristic of simulation codes is what physical systems and processes are, or can be, modelled and how these are represented in the program.
+An important characteristic of simulation codes is what physical systems and processes can be modelled and how these are represented in the program.
 The Simulator class represents computer codes that create numerical models of the world.
 Simulators do so by representing physical processes using numerical algorithms that act on model representations of real world objects.
 In our model, see Figure 4, physical processes are represented by the Physics class.
-It is contained in the Simulator class, not in the general (experimental) Protocol.
-In effect a Simulator protocol is distinguished from other (experimental) protocols in that it models and implements physical processes.
+It is contained in the Simulator class, not in the more general Protocol.
+In effect a simulation protocol is distinguished from other experimental protocols in that it models and implements physical processes.